 The complete TCPA express written consent checklist

 One of the big ones is the Telephone Consumer Protection Act (TCPA).
 The TCPA is all about telemarketing, and it covers things like automated calls and text messages.
-To make sure you’re playing by the rules, the TCPA says you need to get express written consent from your customers before you can start making these kinds of marketing communications.
+To make sure you’re playing by the rules, you need to get prior express written consent (PEWC) for TCPA from your customers before you can start making these kinds of marketing communications.

 In this post, we’re going to break down what express written consent is, why it’s important, and how you can get and manage it the right way.
 Stick to the plan, and you’ll be in good shape to keep your customers happy and your business in the clear.